 PsyCap focuses on how we see our workplace and ourselves.
-This makes it a great way to empower people and help them to build personal accountability.
-We can take people on a journey that helps them to explore what external resources they can leverage, how to be confident in what they can achieve, and so that success is within their reach.
+This makes it a great way to empower us and help us to build personal accountability.
+We can explore what external resources we can leverage, how to be confident in what we can achieve, and so feel that success is within our reach.

 Rather than just ‘thinking positively all of the time’, PsyCap is about strategically changing how we see things.
 Strategies we might use include reframing situations, becoming more aware of our abilities and strengths, and working on how to achieve our goals.

 Developing our work relationships with PsyCap

 PsyCap can be developed through exercises and training programmes.
 However, there is a quick activity that we can use to get a burst of Psychological Capital to improve our relationships at work.